 - Each College hosts two to three College Night events per quarter, some of which have an underlying sustainability theme.
 Organic nights are held annually at College Eight, College Nine/Ten.
 Cowell/Stevenson, Porter/Kresge, Crown/Merrill.
 While many College Night events have themes not related to sustainability, many of the Colleges make an effort to highlight sustainable food practices at the majority of these events.
 Each event brings together 300 to 800 residential diners, allowing a significant body of students to be educated and exposed to better practices in food production. - Meatless & Beefless Days-in Winter 2010 Dining implemented Meatless & Beefless days featuring more organic and vegetarian/vegan offerings for meal plan holders.
-In 2011-2012 we have built it into our 5 week menu cycle to ensure we have a meatless/beefless day each week at UCSC in our dining halls. - In 2011-2012 we launched "Farm Fridays" highlighting UCSC Farm local and or organic product in creative lunch specials at a rotating dining hall weekly. - Hosted the second annual Earth Week Sustainable Food Tasting Event for UCSC. - Participated in National Food Day, October 2011.
+In 2012-2013 we have built it into our 5 week menu cycle to ensure we have a meatless/beefless day each week at UCSC in our dining halls. - In 2011-2012 we launched "Farm Fridays" highlighting UCSC Farm local and or organic product in creative lunch specials at a rotating dining hall weekly. - Hosted the third annual Earth Week Sustainable Food Tasting Event for UCSC.